digital-science/dimensions-network-gen/README.md

 ### Network configuration

-Network-level configuration options are defined in the SQL files as commented lines with a predefined keyword.
+Network configuration options can be optionally defined in the SQL files before your query, as a series of commented lines starting with a predefined keyword.
 For example:

 ```sql
 -- network_types: concepts, collab_orgs